 Kristina Cohen, PhD.
 (2010-2017) Anuran hatching mechanisms and their role in adaptive plasticity.
 Belamarich award winner for the Most Outstanding Biology Dissertation at BU.
 Kristina joined the Warkentin lab after training and working as a middle and high school science teacher.
 She divided her time between tropical and temperate fieldwork, molecular lab work, and electron microscopy.
 After a HHMI Postdoc at the Harriet W. Sheridan Center for Teaching and Learning at Brown University, Kristina has returned to BU as a Natural Science Lecturer in the College of General Studies.

 Myra Hughey, PhD.
 (2005-2011) Integrating species interactions and spatial dynamics to explain insect distribution and abundance on a patchy resource.
 Currently an Assistant Professor at Vassar College.

 Michael Caldwell, PhD.
 (2003-2010) The use of vibrational information by red-eyed treefrogs for communication and antipredator defense.
 Belamarich award winner for the Most Outstanding Biology Dissertation at BU.
-Currently a postdoc with Mark Bee at the University of Minnesota.
+Currently an Assistant Professor at Gettysburg College.

 Ivan Gomez-Mestre (Postdoc 2002–5), now Staff Scientist at Estación Biológica de Doñana, Spain.